pimlie/nuxt-lambda/README.md

 > :fire: This package is still under heavy development & testing, especially the minimal handler.
-We are also waiting for better support in Nuxt.js which should be available soon.
+We are also waiting for improved support in Nuxt.js which should be available soon, after which this package will likely be transferred to the @nuxt namespace.
 Please expect an unstable API until v1

 # Nuxt command to create a Nuxt.js lambda (beta)
 [![npm version][npm-version-src]][npm-version-href]